-Because discovery of ESI is being sought more frequently in civil litigation and the production and review of ESI can involve greater expense than discovery of paper documents, it is in the interest of justice that all judges, counsel and parties to litigation become familiar with the fundamentals of discovery of ESI.
+Because discovery of ESI is frequently sought in civil litigation and the production and review of ESI will typically involve greater expense than discovery of paper documents, it is in the interest of justice that all judges, counsel and parties to litigation become familiar with the fundamentals of discovery of ESI.
 It is expected by the judges adopting these Principles that all counsel will have done the following in connection with each litigation matter in which they file an appearance:

-- (1) Familiarize themselves with the electronic discovery provisions of Federal Rules of Civil Procedure, including Rules 26, 33, 34, 37, and 45, as well as any applicable State Rules of Procedure; - (2) Familiarize themselves with the Advisory Committee Report on the 2006 Amendments to the Federal Rules of Civil Procedure, available at http://www.uscourts.gov/rules/EDiscovery\w\Notes.pdf; and - (3) Familiarize themselves with these Principles.
+- (1) Familiarize themselves with the electronic discovery provisions of Federal Rules of Civil Procedure, including Rules 1, 16, 26, 33, 34, 37, and 45, as well as any applicable State Rules of Procedure; - (2) Familiarize themselves with the Advisory Committee Notes for the 2006 and 2015 Amendments to the Federal Rules of Civil Procedure relating to the discovery of ESI; and - (3) Familiarize themselves with these Principles.